You are viewing a free preview of this lesson.

 endfunction

-A flowchart is a visual representation of an algorithm using standard symbols connected by arrows.
+A flowchart is a visual representation using standard symbols connected by directed arrows.
+It is excellent for showing control flow (branching and looping) at a glance.

 | Symbol | Shape | Purpose |